 About the Author:

 JM Nualla is the Social Media Head of SubSelfie.com.
-He is presently the Program Producer of Global Conversations on CNN Philippines.
-He also serves as an Assistant Professor in iACADEMY, teaching scripwriting and mentoring thesis projects.
+He is presently a Producer of The Source on CNN Philippines.
+He also serves as an Assistant Professor in iACADEMY, teaching scripwriting, film language and mentoring thesis projects.
 Previously, he was a Segment Producer for the GMA News Special Assignments Team and Senior Producer/Online Content Manager for Claire Delfin Media.
 Beyond his career, JM is a follower of Jesus, a frustrated mountaineer/traveler/adventurer, and a hopeful romantic.
 Broadcast Communication 2009, PUP Manila.
 MA Journalism 2014, Ateneo de Manila.
 Read more of his articles here.